fgx/fgx-aircraft/readme.md

 ## Concept
 The objective of this project is to make available as [Three.js JSON] ( https://github.com/mrdoob/three.js/wiki/JSON-Model-format-3.1 ) files all the aircraft and other 3D models that are created for FlightGear.

-As Three.js JSON files the aircraft may be easily displayed and manipulated in a browser.
+As Three.js JSON files, the aircraft may be easily displayed and manipulated in a browser.

-Here is a trypical example of the code:
+Here is a typical example of the code:

 [Santos-Dumont 14bis]( http://fgx.github.io/fgx-aircraft/aircraft/14bis/14bis.js )